shoov/test-example/README.md

 **Don't clone this repo, but fork it - as Shoov is aware to the repository name, so for the sake of the example, we want to make sure your test is unique**

+Shoov is still in early stages so be gentle.
+Or contribute a PR.

 ![shoov_gizra_com__code_3a94afa481685398b62e__screenshots_12](https://cloud.githubusercontent.com/assets/125707/6941980/c5bb62d0-d88c-11e4-8e78-75ba19896f27.png)